Fox and Pearl: A Culinary Journey Through Kansas City’s History

 THE MENU

-Agnolotti with turnip cream and chicken tagine casarecce lean seasonal and refined.
-Boudin noir and fried quail bring richness balanced by acidity and heat.
+Agnolotti with turnip cream and casarecce with chicken tagine keep things seasonal and refined, while boudin noir and fried quail lean into richness, cut with just enough acidity to keep it moving.

 IN SUMMARY